 Most dividend income received from other company shares held in a FIC is not subject to corporation tax.
-Non-dividend income received within the FIC is charged at the 19% corporation tax rate (reducing to 17% from April 2020).
-Gains made within the FIC are also charged at corporation tax rates.
+Non-dividend income received and gains made within the FIC are charged at the 19% corporation tax rate.

 These tax rates on income and gains accumulated within the FIC compare very favourably with those applicable to individuals and trusts.

-For shareholders extracting profits via dividend payments there is an annual dividend allowance of £5,000 (£2,000 from April 2018) available to all taxpayers, irrespective of the level of income they receive.
+For shareholders extracting profits via dividend payments there is an annual dividend allowance of £2,000 available to all taxpayers, irrespective of the level of income they receive.
 Dividend income above this allowance is taxed at 7.5% on income up to the basic rate limit, 32.5% between the basic rate limit and the higher rate limit and 38.1% above.

 The directors will have power to declare different dividends on different classes of shares enabling distributions to be made tax efficiently.